liquality/Collective-Protocol/README.md

-# group-mint-contract
+# Collective protocol
-Smart contract for the Group Mint project
+Smart contract for the collective protocol.